bheby3/CasperJs-WebScraper/README.md

 # webScraper

-* Grabs lisitngs from ksl.com for a Macbook pro within the $800 - $1000 price range
+* Searches listings on ksl.com for a Macbook pro within the $800 - $1000 price range
  with at least 256 GB of HD space.
 * Writes data from listings to a local file